Automatic vectorization: Background

 Early computers usually had one logic unit, which executed one instruction on one pair of operands at a time.
 Computer languages and programs therefore were designed to execute in sequence.
 Modern computers, though, can do many things at once.
 So, many optimizing compilers perform automatic vectorization, where parts of sequential programs are transformed into parallel operations.

 Loop vectorization transforms procedural loops by assigning a processing unit to each pair of operands.
 Programs spend most of their time within such loops.
 Therefore, vectorization can significantly accelerate them, especially over large data sets.
-Loop vectorization is implemented in Intel's MMX, SSE, and AVX, in Power ISA's AltiVec, and in ARM's NEON, SVE and SVE2 instruction sets.
+Loop vectorization is implemented in Intel's MMX, SSE, and AVX, in Power ISA's AltiVec, in ARM's NEON, SVE and SVE2, and in RISC-V's Vector Extension instruction sets.

 Many constraints prevent or hinder vectorization.
 Sometimes vectorization can slow down execution, for example because of pipeline synchronization or data-movement timing.
 Loop dependence analysis identifies loops that can be vectorized, relying on the data dependence of the instructions inside loops.